sinzii/drafts/delightfuldot.md

 ## Project Overview :page_facing_up:

-### 1 Overview
+### 1. Overview
-Applications have always been a very important part of any blockchain ecosystem, it is where users can connect and interact with networks.
-[TODO add more arguments to emphasize the important of apps in the ecostem)
+Dapps have always been a very important part of any blockchain ecosystem, it is where users can connect and interact with blockchain nodes.
+Given the complex nature of interacting with Substrate-based blockchains, in order for developers can focus on the business logic, a middle layer between dapps and blockchain nodes to facilitate the connections & interactions is always an essential part and this is where `@polkadot/api` comes in.

-`@polkadot/api` has done a great job in helping applications to connect to networks in an easy and effortless way by abstracting away all of the complexities of connecting with a substrate-based blockchain and scale-codec encoding/decoding process under the hood.
-But through development experience, benchmark and profiling, we found out that `@polkadot/api` has a relative high memory consumption, which might not be problematic for dapps that only connect to one or a few networks, but for dapps that need to connect to dozens or even hundreds of networks at same time, it’s a problem which might impact overall user experience (e.g: a wallet app or portfolio app needs to connect to a hundreds of networks to fetching users’ balances & assets or to listen to on-chain events)
+`@polkadot/api` has done a great job in helping applications connect to networks in an easy and effortless way by abstracting away all the complexities of connecting with a Substrate-based blockchain and scale-codec serialisation process under the hood.
+But through development experience, benchmarking and profiling, we found out that `@polkadot/api` has a relatively high memory consumption, which might not be problematic for dapps that only connect to one or a few networks, but for dapps that need to connect to dozens or even hundreds of networks at the same time, it’s a problem which might create a great impact on the overall user experience (e.g: a wallet app or portfolio app needs to connect to hundreds of networks to fetch users’ balances & assets or to listen to on-chain events).

 - If we enable all 100+ Substrate networks on SubWallet, it could increase the memory consumption to over a GB of RAM.
 <img width="680" alt="image" src="https://github.com/sinzii/w3-grant-draft/assets/6867026/fb9f909d-f466-467e-8a1b-6959e1464c2a">

 - Talisman is having their own solution for connecting to networks and fetching balances effectively without relying on `@polkadot/api` ([@talismn/balances](https://github.com/TalismanSociety/talisman/tree/dev/packages/balances)**,** [@talismn/api](https://github.com/TalismanSociety/api))
 - We ran [a NodeJS script](https://github.com/sinzii/delightfuldot-poc/blob/main/src/benchmarks/benchmark_connect_multiple_endpoints.ts) that connects to 100 substrate-based network endpoints to fetch balances for an account, the overall memory consumption is ~900MB.
-More details are in the benchmarking section below.
+More details about the benchmark could be found here.

-As we’re heading toward a multi-chain future, there will absolutely be more parachains, parathreads or solochains built on Substrate to come, and users might have assets spreading on over a hundred of networks.
-With that, we do see the need of connecting to a large number of networks at the same time effectively and efficiently, so Coong Crafts propose to build `delightfuldot`, an alternative solution to `@polkadot/api` to address this issue in contributing to the whole effort of paving the way to a multi-chain future of the Polkadot & Kusama ecosystem.
+As we’re heading toward a multi-chain future, there will absolutely be more parachains, parathreads or solochains built on Substrate to come, and users might have assets spreading over dozens or hundreds of networks.
+With that, we do see the need of connecting to a large number of networks at the same time effectively and efficiently, Coong Crafts propose to build `delightfuldot`, an alternative solution to `@polkadot/api` to address this issue in contributing to the whole effort of paving the way to a multi-chain future of the Polkadot & Kusama ecosystem.

-### 2 Project Details
+### 2. Project Details

-**2.1 Why do `@polkadot/api` has a high memory consumption?**
+**2.1.
+Why does `@polkadot/api` has a high memory consumption?**

 We ran memory profiling for a [NodeJS script](https://github.com/sinzii/delightfuldot-poc/blob/main/src/profiles/profile_connect_to_polkadot_via_polkadotapi.ts) to connect to Polkadot network to see how much memory `@polkadot/api` consume during the bootstrapping process (initialization).
 Below are captures of the results:
 - Result of `Allocation Sampling` profiling via Google Dev Tools